idoperi104/April-Flowers/README.md

 Welcome to April Flowers, the ultimate online e-commerce flowers store where managers effortlessly control their products, ensuring a seamless and efficient inventory management experience.
 For users, our platform promises a unique and delightful shopping adventure with an extensive collection of handpicked bouquets.

-The apllication is responsive for all screen sizes.
+The application is responsive for all screen sizes.

 You can access the deployed application at https://april-flowers.onrender.com/#/.